New law raises plate fees starting July 1, 2022

 Note: These plates are not available for trailers.

-Save money.
-If your tabs expire in 6 months or less, save money by getting your new plates and tabs at the same time.
+If your tabs expire in 6 months or less, you can save money by getting your new plates and tabs at the same time.
 By renewing early, you won't have to pay the following plate renewal fees the first year:

 Note: $28 of fees go to support Western Washington University.